MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/company-data-conversion.md

 ## Adding sample company data

-If the sample company has never been installed before, you can add data for the sample company to your Microsoft Dynamics GP system to practice procedures.
-If a Microsoft Dynamics GP feature is installed, the sample data for that feature will be included when adding or re-adding sample data.
+If the sample company has never been installed before, you can add data for the sample company to your [!INCLUDE[prodshort](../includes/prodshort.md)] system to practice procedures.
+If a [!INCLUDE[prodshort](../includes/prodshort.md)] feature is installed, the sample data for that feature will be included when adding or re-adding sample data.
 The name of the sample company is Fabrikam, Inc. When you are adding the sample company, you can create LessonUser1 and LessonUser2 as sample users.
 These users will have access only to Fabrikam, Inc. The process of adding sample company data may take some time.

 When you create the sample company, you can deploy business intelligence components, such as SQL Server Reporting Services reports.
 If you deployed reports for your system database, you can use the default report locations for the sample company.